libs7/s7_clibgen/README.md

-# s7_clibgen
+# s7_tools
-Tool for generating s7 bindings for C libraries
+Tool for generating and testing s7 bindings for C libraries